Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Call the inmate message line at 218-233-3914.

 The Correctional Facility is located at 800 9th St. N,, Moorhead, Minnesota.
-Report to door number 14, located on the west corner of the building.
-Press the intercom inside the lobby to notify jail staff you are reporting.
+Report to door number 1, located on the north entrance of the building.
+A phone is available inside the lobby to notify jail staff you are reporting.

 The 2 tests that have the most health significance are coliform bacteria, an indicator of bacterial pollution, and nitrate nitrogen, an indicator of a failing septic system, fertilizers or natural occurrence.
 If you have questions, call 218-846-1465.